alexeysas/drl-navigation/Report.md

 ### Goal

-The goal of the project is to train agent to Solve "Bananas" environemnt.
-You can found detailed description of the environemnt following the [link](README.md)
+The goal of the project is to train agent to Solve "Bananas" environment.
+You can find detailed description of the environment following the [link](README.md)

 ### Solution Summary

-To solve the environment we are going to use Deep Q-learning with experience replay algorithm published in the [the Deepmind paper](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf).
+To solve the environment, we are going to use Deep Q-learning with experience replay algorithm published in the [the DeepMind paper] (https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf).
 We need to calculate optimal action-value function Q:

 ![Action-value function][image1]

-The problem is that our state space is continius  with 37 dimensions so we can not use traditional temporal-difference method like SARSA or [Q-learning](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.80.7501&rep=rep1&type=pdf).
-Of course this task can be solved with descritisations techniques like: Tile Coding or Course Coding.
-However as described in the paper the better results can be archived with function approimation aproach and using of Neural Network as a universal function aproximator for this purpose.
-So we approaximating true action-value function q(S,a) with function q(S,a,w).
-Our goal is to optimize parameters w to make approximatein as good as possible.
+The problem is that our state space is continuous with 37 dimensions, so we cannot use traditional temporal-difference method like SARSA or [Q-learning] (http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.80.7501&rep=rep1&type=pdf).
+Of course, this task can be solved with discretization techniques like: Tile Coding or Course Coding.
+However as described in the paper the better results can be archived with function approximation approach and using of Neural Network as a universal function approximator for this purpose.
+So we approximating true action-value function q(S,a) with function q(S,a,w).
+Our goal is to optimize parameters w to make approximation as good as possible.

-It was a known fact that reinfercement learning is unstable when a Q function is represented with newral network.
-Autwors introduced two additional ideas:
+It was a known fact that reinforcement learning is unstable when a Q function is represented with neural network.
+Authors introduced two additional ideas to overcome these limitations:
-    - Expirience replay - the mechanizm to store observed tuples of (state, action, next_state, is_terminal) in the special buffer and randomly sample these tuples during learning process.
-Fistly, it allows to resue observed tuples for training over and over agin, secondly it breaks correlation with latest observed sequence.
+    - Experience replay - the mechanism to store observed tuples of (state, action, next_state, is_terminal) in the special buffer and randomly sample these tuples during learning process.
+Firstly, it allows to reuse observed tuples for training repeatedly, secondly it breaks correlation with latest observed sequence.
-    - Target values are stored in the separate network with same archtiecture and only periodicaly updated reducing correlation with latest target values.
+    - Target values are stored in the separate network with same architecture and only periodically updated reducing correlation with latest target values.

 As any other reinforcement learning algorithms the action-value function is estimated by using the Bellman equation as an iterative update: ![Action-value function][image4]

 The issue is that we do not have actual target values - so we estimate them from: ![Action-value function][image5].
-Useing weights from previous target network which was fixed on some previous iterations.
+Using weights from previous target network which was fixed on some previous iterations.

 This leads to optimization of the loss function:

 ![Action-value function][image6]